 I see two components to Digital literacy.

-The first, cmms software is establishing some accounts and learning to use current tools.
+The first is establishing some accounts and learning to use current tools.
 At our school and in my classroom, as a minimum, these would currently be

 - Google apps including Blogger,